How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 DIY vs. Professional Restoration

-There are two approaches to water damage restoration: handle it yourself or hire professionals who deal with this stuff every day.
+There are two approaches to water damage restoration: handle it yourself or hire professionals who deal with it daily.

 Professional Restoration Services

-Seattle has tons of professional restoration service companies because water damage keeps them busy year-round.
+Seattle has many professional restoration service companies because water damage keeps them busy year-round.

 These people know exactly how to handle everything.
 They’ll test for mold, contain contaminated areas, and rebuild everything back to normal using equipment you can’t rent at Home Depot.

-Professional services cost more upfront but they carry insurance and warranties for your home’s repair that protect you if something goes wrong.
+Professional services cost more upfront, but they carry insurance and warranties for home repair that protect you if something goes wrong.

 DIY Restoration Options